This is an official version.

 11. The Chancellor shall invest the individuals whose names are submitted by the council with the Order.

-(a) the Clerk of the Executive Council who is a member by virtue of his or her office;
+the following 4 individuals, each of whom is a member by virtue of his or her office:

-(b) 2 individuals who are members of the Order who shall be selected and appointed by the Lieutenant-Governor in Council, each for a term of 3 years; and
+2 individuals who are members of the Order who shall be appointed by the Lieutenant-Governor in Council, each for a term of 3 years; and

 (3) A member of the council appointed under paragraph (1)(b) or (c) is eligible for reappointment for one additional term and, in any event, serves until reappointed or his or her successor is appointed.